cannatag/ldap3/python3-ldap/docs/sphinx/source/goals.rst

     - I have a number of projects using the python-ldap library.
 I'd like to move them to Python 3 without changing what I've already done for LDAP.

-    - It should be (ideally) enough just to change the import from python-ldap to python3-ldap to use them on Python 3, at least for the LDAP part.
+    - It should be (possibly) enough just to change the import from python-ldap to python3-ldap to use them on Python 3, at least for the LDAP part.